 Lockhart has long been known as the barbecue capital of Texas.
-Way before Franklin’s was a whisper in the wind, Texans from all over have flocked to this city to get their carnivore on.
+Way before Franklin was a whisper in the wind, Texans from all over have flocked to this city to get their carnivore on.
 There’s more than meets (or meats) the eye here though—a fascinating history, adorable shops, live music, golfing, hometown festivals and most importantly, fun.

 For the latest updates about the status of each featured business, please check each location's website.
-To learn more about local restrictions and closures in Lockhart, click here.

 Restaurants